Alfresco/alfresco-ng2-components/docs/core/toolbar.component.md

 </adf-toolbar>
 ```

-In the example above, the toolbar title element is rendered to the left,
-but all the buttons are pushed to the right side.

 ### Dropdown menu

-You can use the following example to create a dropdown menu:
+The following example shows how to create a dropdown menu.
+The code is based
+on the `<mat-menu>` component from the `@angular/material` library
+but you could also use your own custom menu components:

 ```html
 <adf-toolbar title="Toolbar">